puzl-cloud/example-sanic-server/README.md

 ## Use

-After your pod is up and running in Puzl Kubernetes cluster, you can access it by a given external port and host.
+After your pod is up and running in Puzl Kubernetes cluster, you can access it by a given external port and host name.

 ### Routes